 If this option is enabled, then:

 If the workflow is automatically restarted, in the "Select one or more steps to restart from" area, click the … to select the step or steps to restart from.
-You can restart the workflow from a previous activity or return back to the initiator.
-If more than one option is selected, then the participant postponing the workflow will be required to select the activity to restart from.
+The workflow can be restarted from a previous activity, return back to the initiator, or insert a one-time review activity:

 |Convert main documents to PDF||